TREATMENT PROGRAMS OFFERING SUBOXONE

 2. Outpatient Treatment Program

 After detox, your provider will ensure you have no adverse side effects from taking Suboxone.
 They will also work with you to gauge how effectively the medication controls your cravings.
 The drug will be regularly prescribed during treatment and may be dispensed on-site at your recovery center.
-You’ll also complete one-to-one counseling, group therapy, and case management as part of your Suboxone treatment program.
+You’ll also complete one-to-one counseling, group therapy, and case management as part of your addiction treatment program.

 3. Medical Taper